 I like using it through the rest of the year for math and for assessment purposes.

-7. Ten Frame Teacher Font – Since ten frames can be such a useful tool for helping students “see” numbers and eventually with place value and composing and decomposing numbers… you get the point, right?
+8. Ten Frame Teacher Font – Here’s a bonus one.
+And while it’s not free – it’s awesome!
+Since ten frames can be such a useful tool for helping students “see” numbers and eventually with place value and composing and decomposing numbers… you get the point, right?

 Then I figured it might save a lot of time to have ten frames be a font so I can type a ten frame instead of drawing it each time.